 EDER 655.18 L02 (12320)

 Notice re: Summer Residency 2021

-All MEd Interdisciplinary Summer 2021 classes will be moving fully online with the exception of Indigenous Education: A Call to Action and off-campus courses in the Niitsitapiisinni topics.
+All MEd Interdisciplinary Summer 2021 classes will be moving fully online with the exception of off-campus courses in the Niitsitapiisinni topic.
 There will be no on-campus Summer Residency.
 Please do not make any travel plans such as booking flights or accommodations.
 We appreciate your patience and understanding.

 The Werklund School is a leader in online learning, offering robust programs and supports for students seeking alternate program delivery.
 Staff and faculty are committed to ensuring the quality of this learning experience will meet the needs of our students and maintain the high standards we have become known for.